Karim20221/Operating-Systems---Coursework/index.md

 ## Overview
 This journal documents the configuration, security hardening, monitoring, and performance evaluation of a headless Linux server administered remotely via SSH from a workstation system.

-The coursework follows a structured seven-week approach covering system planning, security design, implementation, performance analysis, and security auditing.
+The coursework follows a structured seven week approach covering system planning, security design, implementation, performance analysis, and security auditing.

 ## Weekly Journal
 - [Week 1 – System Planning and Setup](week1.md)